gipplab/math-content-similarity/data/Readme.md

 zbRevCit: a large-scale dataset of over 350k recommendation pairs.
 zbRevQuality: a high-quality small-scale dataset of 421 manually curated recommendations by an expert reviewer.

-In the following, we explain how does each dataset looks like and how to obtain its contents.
+In the following, we explain how to obtain each dataset.

+# To view dataset's content online on zbMATH Open

 ## zbRevCit

-Here we directly provide zbMATHOpen document identifier (docID) pairs in a csv file, with two columns: document_id : docID for seed
+We provide zbMATHOpen internal document identifier (docID) pairs in a csv file, with two columns: document_id : docID for seed
 recommendations: docIDs separated with ';' as recommendations for the seed